isaacs/node-glob/README.md

   }
 })

-// find all files edited in the last hour const newFiles = await glob('**', {
+// find all files edited in the last hour, to do this, we ignore
+// all of them that are more than an hour old const newFiles = await glob('**', {
   // need stat so we have mtime
   stat: true,